-The GENECO Summer Meeting 2017 will be held at St Gertrud in Malmö, August 30-31
+The GENECO Summer Meeting 2017 was held at St Gertrud in Malmö, August 30-31

-Preliminary schedule: The meeting starts in the morning the 30th and ends at lunch time on the 31st.
-The program includes seminars from four distinguished speakers within genomic ecology: Sara Hallin, Susan Johnston, Erik Sotka and Dominic Wright (see below for details), research presentations from PhD students in smaller groups and a poster session.
-Besides the purely scientific content, one extra goal with this year’s summer meeting is a session on experimental design and statistics in genomic ecology.
+Preliminary schedule: The meeting started in the morning the 30th and ended at lunch time on the 31st.
+The program included seminars from four distinguished speakers within genomic ecology: Sara Hallin, Susan Johnston, Erik Sotka and Dominic Wright (see below for details), research presentations from PhD students in smaller groups and a poster session.
+Besides the purely scientific content, one extra goal with this year’s summer meeting was a session on experimental design and statistics in genomic ecology.

 Sara Hallin’s work concerns nitrogen cycling communities in terrestrial environments, but aquatic ecosystems and engineered systems are also investigated.
 She addresses fundamental questions regarding their ecology, and also do applied research related to agricultural and environmental issues, such as nutrient cycling, greenhouse gas emissions, nitrogen leaching and water treatment.
 For this purpose, Sara uses phylogeny-based measures of community diversity to infer potentially important ecological factors involved in structuring microbial biodiversity in terrestrial and aquatic ecosystems.

 Susan Johnston, University of Edinburgh, UK